carleton-diabetes-data-sci/GLYFE/experiments/EXPERIMENT_LOG.md

 Tidepool data.
 We are not modifying the models in any way, so some of them might fail.
 The big picture idea is to see if we get different results from a larger quantity of data.

+**Experiment name**: sap100_6w
+**Commit hash before the experiment**: da3ccfb **Description**: Part 1/3 for the paper that we are writing in Spring 2024.
+In this experiment, we are running each of the SAP100 patients through all of De Bois's models, at all three PHs, with only 6 weeks of training (includes validation because of the fancy cross-fold validation?) data to mimic the length of the Ohio data.
+We are still using 60 days of test data for consistency across all three time spans.
+Also, we only plotted the first 5 days for each patient to save space.
+We haven't yet figured out how to generate plots after the fact, though.